Q. I was not offered a room but still really want to live on campus. What are my chances?

 Q. Are there TVs in the bedroom?

 No, but Cablelink is provided in the living rooms of each apartment in Hampstead and College Park Apartments, so if you are allocated a room here you can bring you own TV or rent one locally.
+You will need to supply your own TV cable.
 Please be advised that students are responsible for purchasing a TV licence.

 Q. Do the rooms have telephones and computer network points?